 Category C-those with between 5% and 10%

 Category A formations could be ready to move in the matter of a few hours or less, while Category B would be ready in about 72 hours and Category C would take about 60 days.

 Four of the Category A MRDs were equipped along standard Soviet lines with a mix of equipment.
 Details of the standard structure can be found here.
 Two of the Category A (5th & 11th in 2 CAA) and the four Category C Divisions are not standard, they have 4x Motor Rifle Regiments (MRR) as opposed to the normal three, but no Tank Regiment (TR).
-The Category C Divisions have older equipment and 20th MRD is primarily a training organization and has Rear Area Security (RAS) duties in wartime.
+The Category C Divisions have older equipment and 20th MRD is primarily a training organization with Rear Area Security (RAS) duties in wartime.

 Four of the five TBs also followed the standard organization; however, 9th TB was stationed near the capital and was organized quite differently.
-9th TB has 3x Tank Bns each of 49 tanks (as opposed to 3x 31 tank Bns) plus 2x Infantry Bns which each have 10 tanks and an independent Tank Coy of 13 – a total of 182 tanks or twice the number of a standard TB.
+The 9th TB has 3x Tank Bns each of 49 tanks (as opposed to standard tank Bns with 31) plus 2x Infantry Bns which each have 10 tanks and an independent Tank Coy of 13 – totaling 182 tanks or twice the number of a standard TB.

 The Airborne Bde does not have BMDs but is on very high readiness.
 The Naval Infantry Bn is largely used for garrisoning naval bases.

-Equipment is mixed and depends the division or brigade in question.
+Equipment is mixed and depends on the division or brigade in question.
 The table below outlines the wide variety of equipment available and since nothing is ever thrown away, if it is not in use it’s in reserve or storage.